thaliaarchi/notes/topics/archival/archiver_tool.md

 For Git repos, duplication is less relevant, as they are usually more self-contained, except for forks, but is still useful to analyze for.

-If retaining the source WARC files is desired, then they could be saved just as other live web files or on a separate disk with more capacity.
-They likely cannot be reconstructed exactly, if compressed.

 Perhaps Git packfile-style compression could be used.

 ### File normalization